Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Methodology

 In our practical implementation, we do not employ skip connections (like those in standard U-net~\cite{Olaf2015unet}) to concatenate low-level features in the encoder with high-level features in the decoder.
-Because the residual modules~\cite{he2016deep} have already provided a path for the flow of information and gradients throughout the network.
+Because the residual block~\cite{he2016deep} has already provided a path for the flow of information and gradients throughout the network.
 Please refer to Sec. \ref{Sec:ablation} for the comparison between the proposed packing-unpacking structure and standard U-net.